 679 By applying this set of criteria, EFAS would be able to issue notifications 680 with at least 2 days lead time for 45% of the events, and 70% of the notifica- 681 tions would be correct.
 For reference, these figures represent an improvement 682 in both metrics over the existing criteria, which achieved 41% recall and 62% 683 precision (see Figure 7).
 The Roebber diagram indicates that the grand en- 684 sembles —namely MW and BW— still suffer from a negative bias, but it was 685 slightly reduced by improving recall compared with ENS.

 686 4.4.
-Skill by catchment area
+Identification of optimal catchment area to issue notifications

 687 The preceding sections presented results for a set of stations with a catch- 688 ment area of at least 2000 km², the current limit.
 To investigate the potential 689 relaxation of this criterion, Figure 12 illustrates the evolution of skill depend- 690 ing on the catchment area limit.
 The criteria used to create this figure are 691 those optimized for the fixed area limit of 2000 km² and a lead time range 692 between 2 and 5.5 days (refer to Table 4).
 For benchmarking purposes, the 693 plots compare the skill of the four combination methods (coloured lines) with 694 the skill of the current notification criteria (black line).